Sludge Bills - 2026 General Assembly Session

 Read the text of the bill here: HB348 (Hint: click the “Highlight Proposed Changes” button on the upper left.)

-To write comments in support of the bill, use the info in this FACT SHEET created by our partner Wild Virginia.
+This FACT SHEET was created by our partner Wild Virginia.

 STATUS 01.26.26: